The busy mum’s guide to vitamin supplements.

 You have a million and one things on your to-do list.
 You’re always on the go, chasing after your kids, driving them to school and sports practice, and trying to get dinner on the table.
 You’re exhausted!

 This may leave little time for you to think about your nutrition.
 While lack of time is never a great excuse for not eating healthy, it is, unfortunately quite a valid excuse.
-While learning to eat healthier despite having no time is a whole other topic, today we’re going to talk about how to address nutritional deficiencies with vitamin supplements.
+For this reason, we’re going to talk about how to address nutritional deficiencies with vitamin supplements.

-If you aren’t eating a balanced diet rich in fresh fruits, vegetables, seafood, seeds, and lean meats, you may be falling low on key vitamins and minerals.
+If you aren’t eating a balanced diet rich in fresh fruits, vegetables, seafood, seeds and lean meats, you may be falling low on key vitamins and minerals.
+It is especially important to stay healthy in the winter to maximise your defence against colds and flu.

 VITAMINS FOR BUSY MUMS